Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Introduction and statements of rigidity results

-Unlike Theorem \ref{theorem:different:sol:not:qi}, the proof of this theorem is not completed in this paper.
+Unlike Theorem \ref{theorem:different:sol:not:qi}, the case of this theorem where $m=n$ is not proven in this paper.
+This version of the statement is only proven in \cite{EFW1}.
 The case when $m=n$ here requires additional arguments.
 For solvable groups, $\Solnn$ is always quasi-isometric to $\pSolnn$ for all $n$ and $n'$.
 As indicated by the statement of the theorem, this is not true for $DL(n,n)$ and $DL(n',n')$ which are only quasi-isometric when $n$ and $n'$ are powers of a common integer.

-This last statement is only proven in \cite{EFW1}.
+The coarse differentiation approach is closely related to results proved the method of the ``iterated midpoint'' which is well-known in the theory of Banach spaces, see e.g. \cite{Bourgain},\cite{BL}, \cite{JLS}, \cite{Matusek}, \cite{Pr}, \cite{BJLPS}.
+Some results of some of those papers also have a similar flavor, resulting in points where a map between Banach spaces is $\epsilon$-Frechet differentiable, i.e. that the map is sublinear distance from an affine map at some scale.
+The main difference in proofs is that in our setting it is possible to average the inequality as described in \S\ref{sec:averaging} to obtain some control on a set of large (but not full) measure.

-{ {\it Acknowledgements.} First author partially supported by NSF grant DMS-0244542.
-Second author partially supported by NSF grants DMS-0226121 and DMS-0541917.
-Third author partially supported by NSF grant DMS-0349290 and a Sloan Foundation Fellowship.
-The first two named authors would also like to thank the Institute of Advanced Study at Princeton and the math departments at ENS-Paris and Paris-Orsay for hospitality while this paper was being completed.
-The authors also thank Russ Lyons for useful conversations concerning Diestal-Leader graphs and Jen Taback for comments on an early version of the manuscript.}
+{ {\it Acknowledgements.} The first author partially supported by NSF grant DMS-0244542, the second author was partially supported by NSF grants DMS-0226121 and DMS-0541917 and the third author was partially supported by NSF grant DMS-0349290 and a Sloan Foundation Fellowship.} The first two named authors would also like to thank the Institute of Advanced Study at Princeton and the math departments at ENS-Paris and Paris-Orsay for hospitality while this paper was being completed.
+The authors also thank Russ Lyons for useful conversations concerning Diestal-Leader graphs and Jen Taback for comments on an early version of the manuscript.